sora-2, sora-2-pro, sora-2-2025-10-06, sora-2-2025-12-08, and sora-2-pro-2025-10-06. See the deprecations page for details.Overview

 Sora is OpenAI’s newest frontier in generative media – a state-of-the-art video model capable of creating richly detailed, dynamic clips with audio from natural language or images.
 Built on years of research into multimodal diffusion and trained on diverse visual data, Sora brings a deep understanding of 3D space, motion, and scene continuity to text-to-video generation.

-The Video API (in preview) exposes these capabilities to developers for the first time, enabling programmatic creation, extension, and remixing of videos.
-It provides five endpoints, each with distinct capabilities:
+The Videos API exposes these capabilities to developers for the first time, enabling programmatic creation, extension, editing, and management of videos.

 Models